National Labor Relations Board: Past board members

+Chair

-The President designates one member of the board to serve as chairman.
-Chairmen serve at the pleasure of the President, and the President can designate another member as chairman at any time.
+The president designates one member of the board to serve as chairman.
+Chairmen serve at the pleasure of the president, and the president can designate another member as chairman at any time.

-The Chairman's powers are limited.
-The Chairman, like other Board Members, has a chief legal counsel and a legal staff.
-Except for certain limited and purely administrative functions (such as being the recipient of appeals or Freedom of Information Act requests), one former NLRB Chairman has said "the chairmanship—given the authority of the general counsel to appoint regional staff and recommend regional directors to the entire Board (not just to the chairman)—is more like a bully pulpit than a position of authority."
-The Chairman does, however, work with the Office of Management and Budget to craft the NLRB's budget proposal to Congress, may propose to the Board changes to NLRB procedures and guidance manuals, and may propose that the Board engage in rulemaking.
+The chairman's powers are limited.
+The chairman, like other board members, has a chief legal counsel and a legal staff.
+Except for certain limited and purely administrative functions (such as being the recipient of appeals or Freedom of Information Act requests), one former NLRB Chairman has said "the chairmanship—given the authority of the general counsel to appoint regional staff and recommend regional directors to the entire board (not just to the chairman)—is more like a bully pulpit than a position of authority."
+The chairman does, however, work with the Office of Management and Budget to craft the NLRB's budget proposal to Congress, may propose to the board changes to NLRB procedures and guidance manuals, and may propose that the board engage in rulemaking.

-From 1935 to 1953, it was customary for the Chairman (like all Members of the NLRB) to be a neutral career government employee rather than an advocate of either labor unions or management.
+From 1935 to 1953, it was customary for the chairman (like all members of the NLRB) to be a neutral career government employee rather than an advocate of either labor unions or management.
 President Dwight Eisenhower's appointment of Guy Farmer in 1953 broke this two-decade-old tradition (Farmer was a management attorney).
-Presidents John F. Kennedy and Lyndon B. Johnson both returned to the tradition of appointing neutral third parties to the position of Board Chairman, but President Richard M. Nixon appointed a management-side attorney.
-The Board as a whole was under intense Congressional scrutiny from its inception until the 1960s.
+Presidents John F. Kennedy and Lyndon B. Johnson both returned to the tradition of appointing neutral third parties to the position of board chairman, but President Richard M. Nixon appointed a management-side attorney.
+The board as a whole was under intense Congressional scrutiny from its inception until the 1960s.
 This ended in the 1960s and 1970s, but resumed in the 1980s.
-Subsequent appointments to the position of Chairman have been heavily partisan and from either a strongly pro-union or pro-management position.
+Subsequent appointments to the position of chairman have been heavily partisan and from either a strongly pro-union or pro-management position.